octopusBD/apiEmbraer4-sem/README.md

 <ul>
       <li>Structure and persistence of data to the database;</li>
       <li>
-            Develop the query interface with the following functionality: (Allow viewing the list of optional items for the vehicle)
+            Develop the query interface with the following functionality: (Allow viewing the list of optional items for the vehicle);
       </li>
       <li>Configure system of notifications for updates;</li>
       <li>Generate consulting reports;</li>